ReRiva/pands-problem-sheet/README.md

 * ### Week 6

-For week 6 a small program was created to calculated the square root of a number provided by the user using the Newton’s method (https://en.wikipedia.org/wiki/Newton%27s_method).
+For week 6 a small program was created to calculated the square root of a number provided by the user using the [Newton’s method](https://en.wikipedia.org/wiki/Newton%27s_method).
 That was achieved by creating two functions.
 One that apply the Newton method were we make a guess to the value of the square root of the number and passing it to the guessSqrRoot variable.
 Then using the Newton method function we calculate the approximate value of the square root, subtract it from our initial guess and return the absolute value of it.
 If this value is equal or bigger than our margin of error, this operation will loop until we get the most approximate value for the square root of the number provided according with our margin of error.

  * ### Week 7